Nonparametric Estimation of Matching Efficiency and Elasticity in a Spot Gig Work Platform: 2019-2023: Data

-Second, we utilize proprietary data from a private company, Timee, that operates a spot-worker matching platform in Japan to analyze the trends in matchings between part-time spot workers and vacancies.
-Unlike Hello Work, the platform operates as an on-demand staffing platform designed to connect businesses with temporary workers for short-term jobs.
-The primary users of the platform are unemployed individuals seeking flexible, task-based employment rather than long-term positions.
-Workers can register on the platform app for free and immediately gain access to job offers from various companies, with the platform streamlining the process of matching workers with available shifts across industries such as food, retail, and logistics.
+Second, we use proprietary data from Timee, a private company that operates a spot-worker matching platform in Japan, to analyze trends in matches between part-time spot workers and vacancies.
+Unlike Hello Work, the platform operates as an on-demand staffing service designed to connect businesses with temporary workers for short-term jobs.
+Its primary users are workers seeking flexible, task-based employment rather than long-term positions, including unemployed individuals and those who want to work on demand.
+Workers can register on the app for free and immediately access job postings from various companies, while the platform streamlines the matching process for shifts across industries such as food, retail, and logistics.\footnote{Using the same data, \cite{kanayama2026justminimumwagehikes} study the effect of the minimum wage on spot employment on the platform using a Difference-in-Differences approach.
+See \cite{kanayama2026justminimumwagehikes} for more details about the platform and vacancy-side variables.
+In addition, \cite{sekiya2026concentration} conduct a field experiment to investigate the effect of their proposed algorithm on job-favoriting and application behavior.}

-The platform’s business model allows workers to browse and accept jobs without the need for a traditional hiring process.
+The platform's business model allows workers to browse and accept jobs without the need for a traditional hiring process.
 Instead of charging a subscription fee, the platform earns revenue through fees paid by the businesses utilizing the service.
 This arrangement benefits both companies and workers by offering flexible, short-term employment opportunities while avoiding the formalities and commitments of long-term contracts.
 The platform's simplicity and immediacy are its main draws for workers looking to fit employment around their schedules.